INBPA0315L/notes-2024/B101-inheritance.md

    1. on class: making a class non-extendable
    1. on a method: making the implementation non-overrideable

-1. Defining class-level members

-   1. the `static` keyword

-1. Defining named constants

-   1. the `final` and `static` keywords

-1. Overloading methods

-   1. two methods are identical if their names and the sequence of their parameter types are the same

 ## Exercises

 1. [`P20401` - People and students](./exercises/P204/P20401.md)